 • What can make them incentivized to make the right purchasing decision?

 • IoT-based in-store data collection.
-IoT systems allow retail businesses to collect and manage data to find out more about customers’ journeys, their behaviors, the most popular zones in the store, and transform this data into smart and valuable decisions.
+IoT systems allow retail businesses to collect and manage data to find out more about customers’ journeys, their behaviors, and the most popular zones in the store, and transform this data into smart and valuable decisions.
 Via Bluetooth or WiFi devices and sensors, data is sent to the server for further processing.
 Furthermore, connected with ML algorithms, the IoT system provides retailers with loads of more solid analytical data to improve customers’ experience and lower operating costs.

 • Personalized discounts and notifications.
 In the case of online offers, via transactional records and loyalty programs, retailers can collect a huge amount of data that helps them promote their products or upsell.
 Identifying the preferred ways for customers to interact and communicate with retailers via big data can help the latest offer a discount or particular promotion in a personalized way: whether by email or NFC sensor to send a loyalty discount.